-In addition, the areas that NOvation calls to collaborate represent an interdisciplinary field with many disciplinary and thematic affiliations – Economics and sociology of innovation, History of Science and Technology, Conceptual history, Intellectual history, Public Policy, Institutional History, etc. –, with a wide scope of methodological possibilities:
+Besides, the areas that NOvation calls to collaborate represents an interdisciplinary field with many disciplinary and thematic affiliations – Economics and sociology of innovation, History of Science and Technology, Conceptual history, Intellectual history, Public Policy, Institutional History, etc. –, with a wide scope of methodological possibilities:

-- Critical analyses: from and on studies of innovation, being those approaches more disciplinary or interdisciplinary in nature;
+- Critical analyses: from and on studies of innovation, being those approaches more disciplinary or interdisciplinary;

 - Intellectual history: documenting scholars' theories and trajectories;

-- Conceptual accounts: studying the concepts used in the field, the traveling of concepts among fields (academic and public) and their transformation into catchwords;
+- Conceptual accounts: studying the concepts used in the field, the travelling of concepts among fields (academic and public) and their transformation into catchwords;

 - Case studies: helping to understand and mapping the uses of innovation and to rethink current narratives.

-One thing that we find most important to not lose sight of is that ‘NOvation’ modus operandi is different than mainstream journals, i.e., not too obsessed with fashionable international credentials, like REF-Research Excellence Framework or other criteria that make rankings and so on – impact factors, etc. Researchers in fact are also looking for alternative indicators giving a better account of the diversity of access and appropriation of knowledge than the only citation and impact factors in a mainstream journal.
-In addition, with our policy of open peer review, we are encouraging responsible and grounded evaluations, as well as constructive debates, which means that when it reveals interesting this somewhat 'invisible' work of a journal might be published in a proper section.
+One thing that we find most important, to not lose sight of, is that 'NOvation' modus operandi is different from mainstream journals, i.e., not too obsessed with fashionable international credentials, like REF-Research Excellence Framework or other criteria that make rankings and so on – impact factors, etc. Researchers are also looking for alternative indicators to better account for the diversity of access and appropriation of knowledge, than the only provided by citation and impact factors in a mainstream journal.
+In addition, with our open peer review policy, we are encouraging responsible and grounded evaluations and constructive debates, which means that when it reveals interesting, this somewhat 'invisible' work of a journal might be published in a proper section.

-The critical study of innovation is important because innovation as a word is everywhere in contemporary societies.
-Innovation is on the political discourses, on cultural and knowledge debates, as well as in the political economy of nowadays global economics.
-It is not for the sake of being against, but to make up for the lack of empirical basis that the pro-innovation bias has.
-We are indeed interested in understand "why innovation is (un) important’ in connection to other categories of human agency contributing to progress”, or putting in other words: understand ‘why, where and when’ innovation could be– or not be– important to progress and development of human endeavor in different contexts and regions.
+The critical study of innovation is essential because innovation as a word is everywhere in contemporary societies.
+Innovation is on the political discourses, cultural and knowledge debates, and in the political economy of nowadays global economics.
+It is not for the sake of being against but to make up for the lack of empirical basis that the pro-innovation bias has.
+We are indeed interested in understanding "why innovation is (un)important' in connection to other categories of human agency contributing to progress", or put in other words: understand 'why, where and when' innovation could be– or not be– important to progress and development of human endeavour in different contexts and regions.

 Tiago Brandão (Managing Editor)

-This is an Open Access and peer review journal (two evaluations per manuscript).
+This is a peer-review journal (two evaluations per manuscript).